 Great presentations inform, educate, persuade, and even inspire.
-Perhaps it’s the fusion of live audio and supportive visual media.
+Perhaps it’s the fusion of live audio and supportive visual elements.
 Maybe it’s the perfect blend of audience interactivity and speaker control.
-Whatever it is, a well-designed presentation is still one of the best ways to pitch ideas, showcase facts, or sell products.
+From small businesses to freelancers, most people often need to create presentations for various reasons.
+Whatever it is, a well-designed presentation is still one of the best ways to pitch ideas, showcase facts, or sell products to potential clients.

 When it comes to your presentation decks, it takes two important aspects to tango: the content and the design.
-Many of us struggle to create sufficiently engaging and informational slides.
+Many of us struggle to create sufficiently engaging, informational, memorable presentation slides.
 How do you strike a balance between professional and engaging?
 How do you avoid crossing the line from data-rich to overwhelming?

-Read on to discover the six elements of an ideal presentation.
+Read on to discover the six elements of an ideal and engaging presentation — or watch and listen to the video below to get the best presentation design tips!

 1. A Compelling Introduction